Mass suicide

 Mass suicide is a form of suicide, occurring when a group of people simultaneously kill themselves.

-Overview

 Mass suicide sometimes occurs in religious settings.
 In war, defeated groups may resort to mass suicide rather than being captured.
 Suicide pacts are a form of mass suicide that are sometimes planned or carried out by small groups of depressed or hopeless people.
 Mass suicides have been used as a form of political protest.

 Attitudes towards mass suicide change according to place and circumstance.
 People who resort to mass suicide rather than submit to what they consider intolerable oppression sometimes become the focus of a heroic myth.
 Such mass suicides might also win the grudging respect of the victors.
 On the other hand, the act of people resorting to mass suicide without being threatened – especially, when driven to this step by a charismatic religious leader, for reasons which often seem obscure – tends to be regarded far more negatively.